-A summary of the potential offset values within each of the six offset investigation areas (using the predictive habitat mapping criteria within Attachment E of the SEIS) is provided in the following sections and Table 5-7 provides an overview of the values of each offset investigation area.
+A summary of the potential offset values within each of the eight offset investigation areas (using the predictive habitat mapping criteria within the EIS Supplement Volume 4, Attachment E Revised MNES Report, section 18.3.8 and tables 18-22 and 18-23)) is provided in the following sections and Table

+5-9 provides an overview of the values of each offset investigation area.
 These potential offset areas within each property will be field verified once selection of the final suitable property or properties has been completed.

 Property 1 encompasses 19,464 ha and is located in close proximity to Glenden in the Northern Bowen Basin subregion of the Brigalow Belt Bioregion (refer to Figure 5-1) for the general location).
-Using the predictive habitat mapping criteria within Attachment E of the SEIS, a desktop investigation undertaken as part of this BOMS indicates the property supports a range of State mapped vegetation communities and ecological values that have the potential to provide environmental offsets for a number of MNES impacted by the Project (subject to field validation of vegetation and habitat present).
+Using the predictive habitat mapping criteria within EIS Supplement (Volume 4 Attachment E Revised MNES Report, section 18.3.8 and tables 18-22 and 18-23), a desktop investigation undertaken as part of this BOMS indicates the property supports a range of State mapped vegetation communities and ecological values that have the potential to provide environmental offsets for a number of MNES impacted by the Project (subject to field validation of vegetation and habitat present).

 This property supports a mosaic of remnant vegetation supporting endangered, of concern and least concern REs.
 Areas of high-value regrowth (HVR) and non-remnant vegetation are also present.
 Ten of the remnant and HVR REs mapped by the Queensland Government within the property are woodland /open woodland communities that have the potential to offset habitat for the koala.
-The majority of the remnant and HVR REs communities across the property have the potential to provide habitat for the black-throated finch.
+The majority of the remnant and HVR REs communities across the property have the potential to provide habitat for the black-throated finch and ornamental snake.
 The remnant and HVR REs contain potential breeding and or foraging habitat for the squatter pigeon (southern) as they occur on land zones that typically provide the sandy, gravelly soils that can support habitat communities for the squatter pigeon (i.e. land zones 3, 5, and 9).